 Students must take language-acquisition courses sequentially.
 Once credit has been received in a higher level language acquisition or grammar course, a lower level course may not be taken for credit.

 Note: Electives must be in Japanese language, literature, linguistics, or other East Asian subjects (one must be in the area of Japanese linguistics and one in the area of Japanese literature), and are subject to approval by the student's advisor.
 Courses that fulfill the literature requirement for the major include JAPN317, 414, 415, 416, 418 and 498.
 Courses that fulfill the linguistics requirement for the major include JAPN421, 422, 428, and 438.
 Courses that fulfill general elective requirements are JAPN 401, 402, 407, 411, and EALL300.
 Additionally, pertinent courses at the 300-400 level in History and Art History can apply toward the general elective requirements.

 Students must earn a grade of "C-" or higher in each course applied toward a major or minor in the School of Languages, Literatures, and Cultures.
 Additionally, an overall GPA of 2.0 in a major or minor is required for graduation.

 School of Languages, Literatures and Cultures

 This 15-credit minor is designed to provide a concentration in Japanese language and an introduction to the academic fields of Japanese literature and linguistics.
-The minor will, in addition, allow Japanese heritage speakers the opportunity to engage in language study for special purposes (such as Business Japanese, Diplomatic Translation, or Classical Japanese) as well as in the study of Japanese linguistics and literature.
+Additionally, the minor will allow Japanese heritage speakers the opportunity to engage in language study for special purposes (such as Business Japanese, Diplomatic Translation, or Classical Japanese) as well as in the study of Japanese linguistics and literature.

 Requirements for the 15 credit minor in Japanese include: